 What Causes Climate Change?

-A 2015 Oxfam report is one among many that stress the linkages between carbon emissions and economic inequality, finding that 50 percent of global carbon emissions are produced by a mere 10 percent of the population.
-People in wealthy nations, such as the United States, Australia, and Canada have highly carbon-intensive lifestyles.
-Between driving personal automobiles, flying in airplanes, and eating meat, people in these countries are driving anthropogenic climate change.
+A 2015 Oxfam report is one among many that stress the link between carbon emissions and economic inequality, finding that 50 percent of global carbon emissions are produced by a mere 10 percent of the population.
+People in wealthy nations, such as the United States, Australia and Canada have highly carbon-intensive lifestyles.
+Between driving personal automobiles, flying in airplanes and eating red meat, residents of the countries are driving anthropogenic climate change.

 Climate Change and Animal Agriculture

 Many people overlook the role that food plays in driving climate change.
 But in 2006, the United Nations Food and Agriculture Organization sounded the alarm about animal agriculture’s impact on climate change with a report titled “Livestock’s Long Shadow,” finding that livestock contributes over 14 percent to climate emissions.
 The entire food sector is responsible for over a quarter of all greenhouse gas emissions.

 Animal agriculture is responsible for an estimated 65 percent of anthropogenic nitrous oxide emissions.
 Methane, accounting for roughly 40 percent of carbon-dioxide-equivalent emissions in agriculture, is a potent greenhouse gas emitted mostly in the form of cow burps, as well as manure from concentrated animal feeding operations that raise dairy cows and pigs.

 Effects of Climate Change by Region of the U.S.